joostaafjes/CarND-Advanced-Lane-Lines/README.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

+A few images were not suitable for calibration because not all inner corners were visible.

 ![Undistorted][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I appled the distortion correction to the test images `test1.jpg`

-To
+1. Load mtx and dist from pickle file that I have stored during camera calibration (previous step)
+2. Undistort this image

+See below for the result

 ![alt text][image2]